agroimpacts/geospaar/README.md

 - If so, either install [`WSL`](https://learn.microsoft.com/en-us/windows/wsl/install), or [Git Bash](https://gitforwindows.org/).
 You can get away with Windows command prompt or Power Shell, but a *nix emulator is preferred.

+- Either way, please **DO NOT** use the Windows command prompt or Power Shell for subsequent work (you are of course free to do so, but you will have to troubleshoot any problems that arise on your own).

 ### 3. Install `docker`

 Download and install the version of docker for your operating system from [here](https://www.docker.com/products/docker-desktop/), and create an account.
 Note: You can sign up with your Github credentials

 ### 4. Set up a project directory on your computer

 If you are taking this class, this will be the directory you use to install the class materials and your own assignment repositories/packages.
 Assuming you have a directory called something like `c:\My Documents\projects`, make a sub-folder called `geog246346`.
-Using your command line interface (your terminal or terminal emulator), navigate to it.
+Using your *nix terminal, navigate to it.

 ```bash
 cd c/My\ Documents/projects/geog246346